eelko/dotfiles/README.md

 # .dotfiles

-Miscellaneous tools and configs tailored for macOS machines.
+Miscellaneous tools and configs tailored for MacOS machines.

 ## Usage